 Virtual phone number look-up

 - Once the signup process is complete, you’re done.
-You now have a US phone number!
+You now have a USA phone number!

-Watch below to get a sneak peek of how to create an account with Quo:
+Check out this video to get a sneak peek of how to create a Quo account:

-If you’re unsure what kind of US phone number you need, here’s a breakdown of the common types:
+If you’re unsure what kind of US phone line you need, here’s a breakdown of the common types:

 | Features | Local number - A2P 10DLC | Toll-free number | Short code |